 In one of the oddest Wrestlers’ Court cases, the entire Divas roster teamed up in a dodgeball match against rookie Diva Search Contestants at SummerSlam 2004, and The Divas lost convincingly.
 The dodgeball match was thought to have been a shoot by the men backstage, and needless to say, they weren’t happy about how the women fared.

 The perception was that the women on the roster lost to models with zero wrestling experience or much athletic background and that it was embarrassing for the business.

-This was one of the very rare occasions where The Undertaker was not the judge, Triple H was instead, which may be an indication of how silly this case really was.
+This was one of the very rare occasions where The Undertaker was not the judge; Triple H was instead, which may indicate how silly this case really was.
 Ivory was there in defense for the women.

 We wish there were cameras in there, too!

-How Edge, Christian, and Former-WWE Writer Brian Gewirtz Landed Themselves in Wrestlers Court for “Kissing Ass with the Writers”
+3. How Edge, Christian, and Former WWE Writer Brian Gewirtz Landed Themselves in Wrestlers’ Court

 Edge, Christian, and Gewirtz all revealed interesting details about this incident on a recent episode of Edge & Christian’s Pod of Awesomeness podcast:

 Edge: "I got a Flash figure, and I give it to Brian because I assumed because he wore the t-shirts that he was a Flash fan.
 I was like, ‘I got this, I don’t want it.
 I like Flash, but I’m a Thor guy and a Daredevil guy.’
 So I give it to Brian.
 Bob Holly saw it and the next thing you know, we’re going to Wrestlers’ Court! (laughs)"

 Brian: "Yes, you gave me a Flash figure.
 That’s indisputable.
 The big rumor, though, was that, when we were in Nassau, Long Island, where I grew up, my mother invited the two of you to my childhood home (and we had) matzo ball soup."